-Autograft: This term is often used to describe a type of bone marrow transplant whereby the patient’s own cells are used in treatment.
+Autograft: A type of bone marrow transplant where the patient’s own cells are used in treatment

-BCC - Basal cell carcinoma: Refers to cancer that arises from cells at the base of the skin.
-The vast majority of basal cell carcinomas are slow growing and do not spread.
+BCC - Basal cell carcinoma: Cancer that starts in cells at the base of the skin.
+The vast majority of basal cell carcinomas are slow growing and do not spread

 Benign (Bee-nine): A non-cancerous growth.
 A growth of cells that do not spread to other tissues.